slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On rewards and generosity

+'No one has ever become poor by giving.' -- Anne Frank

 Always be generous: a low value gift can have the opposite effect.

 > *'Always give best in class: practical luxuries make better gifts than merchandise branded with your company’s logo.'*

-> *'He that gives should never remember and he that receives should never forget.'*
+> *'He that gives should never remember and he that receives should never forget.' -- Talmud*

-> *'No one has ever become poor by giving.' -- Anne Frank*

 Punishments aren’t as effective as rewards.
 Punishment only works near the situation that did that to you, often triggers a fight-or-flight response, renders us aggressive and inhibits the ability to learn new and better responses.